 PSYC/BIOL290Animal Behavior with Lab The study of animal behavior seeks to describe and explain behavior on multiple levels - from underlying physiological causation to evolutionary origin.
 Using examples from barnacles and worms to birds and mammals, this course examines behaviors such as orientation, communication, foraging, territoriality, reproduction and sociality.
 Through lectures, research literature and laboratory studies students will build proficiency in designing, conducting, analyzing and evaluating behavioral studies and gain new appreciation for the subtlety and complexity of behavior and its application to fields such as animal welfare and conservation.Prerequisite: One of the following courses: PSYC-101, BIOL-112, BIOL-123 All course prerequisites must be met with a minimum grade of C-

 PSYC301Introduction to Research Methods in Psychology This course is designed to provide you the skills necessary for designing, conducting, evaluating, and communicating psychological research.
 We will consider the theoretical and methodological basis for the generation of knowledge of human behavior, combining lectures, activity-based laboratory sessions, and independent research projects to accomplish this goal.
 You will have hands-on opportunities to observe human behavior, create measurement tools, conduct correlational studies, and analyze data using SPSS/PASW (a statistical software package).
 Finally, you will learn to write up scientific reports using the style of the American Psychological Association.
-Open to Sophomore Psychology Majors or by Instructor permission.Prerequisite: PSYC-101.
-Sophomore Psychology Majors Only
+Open to Sophomore Psychology Majors or by Instructor permission.Prerequisite: Must have taken PSYC-101.

 PSYC340Cultural Psychology Theories of how culture shapes thought, feeling, and the development of personality.
-Critical survey of topics in cross-cultural psychology, including culture and personality, child rearing, psychopathology, cognition, modernization, and underdevelopment.Prerequisite: PSYC-101 and 2 additional PSYC or ANSO classes.
+Critical survey of topics in cross-cultural psychology, including culture and personality, child rearing, psychopathology, cognition, modernization, and underdevelopment.Prerequisite: PSYC-101 and 1 additional PSYC classes.
 Sophomore standing or above or Instructor Permission required.

 PSYC390Experimental Methods W/Lab Laboratory course emphasizing problems of experimental design and data collection, application of statistical techniques, and reporting of experimental findings in different content areas of psychology (e.g., social psychology, developmental psychology, learning, cognition, and biopsychology).
-Prerequisite: PSYC-101 and One of the following: MATH-105 MATH-260 MATH-261 or ECON-160.
-Junior Psychology Majors only.
+Prerequisite: Must have taken MATH-105 or MATH-260.
+Open to Junior Psychology Majors only.

 PSYC410Theories of Personality Survey of contemporary theories of personality and related research.
-Prerequisite: PSYC-101 and one additional PSYC course and Junior Standing
+Prerequisite: Must have taken PSYC-101 and 1 other PSYC course.

 PSYC411Psychology and Law The purpose of this course is to provide students with a broad overview of the conceptual and empirical issues involved in attempting to apply psychological knowledge within the legal system.
 The ways in which psychology applies to the legal system encompasses a wide array of topics, and we will focus on several key areas where psychological research intersects with the law.
 Topics include the use of scientific evidence in a legal setting (e.g. amicus briefs, expert testimony), eyewitness evidence (children and adults), interrogations and confessions, and jury decision making.Prerequisite: PSYC-101 and 1 other PSYC courses.
 Junior or Senior standing or by instructor permission.